cloudshark/wireshark-plugin/README.md

 ```

 Alternatively you can download the [zip file](https://github.com/cloudshark/Wireshark-plugin/archive/master.zip)
+and extract the contents of the `wireshark-plugin-master` folder into a folder
-and extract this into your Wireshark plugins folder.
+named `cloudshark` in your Wireshark Personal Lua plugins directory.

 After cloning the git repository or unzipping the archive you must copy the
 default configuration, `cloudshark.default`, to `cloudshark.config`.